Hyperbolic embedding of multilayer networks: Discussion

 Compared to conventional approaches, where each layer is embedded independently and subsequently aligned, the proposed multilayer framework achieves more accurate spatial localization of nodes with similar connectivity across layers, as quantified through hyperbolic Gaussian distributions.
 When applied to real-world brain networks from patients with temporal lobe epilepsy, the method consistently identifies disease-related brain regions in the Poinacré Disk across individuals, outperforming the independent layer embedding approach and demonstrating its potential for comparative analysis in clinical neuroscience.
 These results indicate that our approach provides a principled basis for constructing group-representative networks by associating each node with a Gaussian probability distribution in the hyperbolic disk.
 The improved consistency of the embeddings suggests broader applicability to tasks such as anomaly detection, network-based phenotyping, and cross-subject analyses.

 Another central contribution of this work is the analysis of the coupling parameter $\mu$, which modulates the influence of inter-layer interactions in the global embedding.
 This parameter governs the influence of inter-layer interactions in the global embedding.
 We show that the alignment quality of the embeddings undergoes a clear transition as $\mu$ increases: below a critical threshold $\mu^*$, embeddings remain poorly aligned, whereas above $\mu^*$, a plateau is reached, indicating successful integration of layers..
 Notably, we observe that $\mu^*$ scales with the average edge weight of the network, suggesting that optimal coupling reflects the intrinsic connectivity strength within the layers.
-Furthermore, the plateau value of the alignment score serves as a proxy for inter-layer similarity, with lower scores corresponding to more structurally homogeneous layers.
-These findings suggest that $\mu$ acts not only as a tunable parameter for controlling multilayer integration,but also as a diagnostic tool for uncovering latent geometric and structural properties of multilayer systems.
+Furthermore, the plateau value of the alignment score \corr{$G_{\mathrm{score}}$} serves as a proxy for inter-layer similarity, with lower scores corresponding to more structurally homogeneous layers. \corr{These findings suggest that the coupling parameter $\mu$ acts not only as a tunable parameter for controlling multilayer integration, but also as a diagnostic indicator of the underlying network structure.
+Specifically, the optimal value $\mu$ must be sufficiently large relative to the mean edge weight of the network to ensure stable alignment across layers.
+Furthermore, the plateau value of the alignment score, $G_{\text{score}}^*$, quantitatively reflects the degree of similarity or dissimilarity between layers, thus providing insight into the latent geometric and structural organization of the multilayer system.}

 In addition to structural analysis, the proposed framework offers new perspectives for perturbation detection.
 For instance, one can treat the original network as one layer and a perturbed version as another.
 The joint embedding then reveals how perturbations affect node positions in hyperbolic space.
 This approach provides a principled alternative to methods like~\cite{LonghenaChaos2024}, where networks are embedded separately and compared post-alignment.
 The inclusion of inter-layer coupling allows our method to capture both global and local deviations more effectively, offering a potential refinement to existing perturbation scoring techniques.